ek8203/CarND-MPC-Project/README.md

 ### Overview
 ---
-The goal of this project is to implement Model Predictive Control (MPC) to drive a vehicle around a simulated road track.
+The goal of this project is to implement Model Predictive Control (MPC) and to drive a vehicle around a simulated road track.
 A cross track error (CTE) is calculated in the project code.
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 The project includes following steps:
 * Complete the [project template](https://github.com/udacity/CarND-MPC-Project) C++ source code in order to build the MPC